MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/devhome-live.md

 ## XBTrace (advancedmp)

 The **XBTrace (advancedmp)** page starts or stops capture of a multiplayer trace.
 It can also capture a snapshot of the current multiplayer state.
-For more information about multiplayer traces, see [Trace (xbtrace.exe)](xbtrace.md).

 <a id="ID4E3B"></a>